ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak13801/overview.md

 ## Product Description

 RAK13801 is a WisBlock IO that extends the WisBlock system based on Decawave's DW1000 module.
-This module uses a UWB (Ultra Wideband) Technology, a short-range wireless communication similar to Wi-Fi or Bluetooth and it uses a frequency bandwidth above 1&nbsp;GHz.
+This module uses a UWB (Ultra Wideband) Technology, a short-range wireless communication similar to Wi-Fi or Bluetooth and it uses a frequency bandwidth above 1 GHz.
 It has an integrated antenna, all RF circuitry, power management, and clock circuitry in one module.
-It can be used in 2-way ranging or TDOA location systems to locate assets to a precision of 10&nbsp;cm and supports data rates of up to 6.8&nbsp;Mbps.
+It can be used in 2-way ranging or TDOA location systems to locate assets to a precision of 10 cm and supports data rates of up to 6.8 Mbps.

 ## Product Features

 * **Module specifications**
     * Power supply: **VBAT**
     * Chipset: **Decawave DW1000**
-    * Operating temperature: **-40&nbsp;°C ~ 85&nbsp;°C**
+    * Operating temperature: **-40 °C ~ 85 °C**
     * Very precise location of tagged objects delivers enterprise efficiency gains and cost reductions
     * Extended communications range minimizes required infrastructure in RTLS
     * High multipath fading immunity